2007 Los Angeles Angels season: May

-May began with the Angels extending their winning streak to four games with a victory over the Royals.
+May began with the Angels of Anaheim extending their winning streak to four games with a victory over the Royals.
 However, the Royals salvaged a series split by winning the last two games of the four-game series.
-The Angels returned home to greet the White Sox, but the White Sox were rewarded with a series win, winning two of three games.
-The Angels dropped their third game in a row when they lost the series opener to the Indians.
-But good pitching and good defense guided the Angels to winning the final two games of the series by a combined score of 11–2, including an 8–0 victory behind Kelvim Escobar's shutout.
+The Angels of Anaheim returned home to greet the White Sox, but the White Sox were rewarded with a series win, winning two of three games.
+The Angels of Anaheim dropped their third game in a row when they lost the series opener to the Indians.
+But good pitching and good defense guided the Angels of Anaheim to winning the final two games of the series by a combined score of 11–2, including an 8–0 victory behind Kelvim Escobar's shutout.

-The Angels went to Texas to take three of four games against the Rangers.
+The Angels of Anaheim went to Texas to take three of four games against the Rangers.
 Then, they went into Seattle to take on the Mariners.
 The Mariners' offense lit up Kelvim Escobar and the Angels lost 11–3.
-But the Angels took the final two games of their series against the Mariners.
+But the Angels of Anaheim took the final two games of their series against the Mariners.

 The Angels returned to Anaheim to begin a Freeway Series with the Dodgers.
-The three-game series saw the Angels sweep their crosstown rivals, outscoring the Dodgers 19–4.
-The series also set an Angels record in attendance.
+The three-game series saw the Angels of Anaheim sweep their crosstown rivals, outscoring the Dodgers 19–4.
+The series also set an Angels of Anaheim record in attendance.
 The three-game series averaged 44,341 fans, an Angel Stadium record for highest average attendance for a three-game series since the stadium was renovated in 1998.
-The Angels' short homestand ended and the Angels headed out on the road again to begin a three-game series with the defending World Series runners-up, the Tigers.
+The Angels' short homestand ended and the Angels of Anaheim headed out on the road again to begin a three-game series with the defending World Series runners-up, the Tigers.